 Awnings – What’s right for you?

-So, some of the things you need to think about when buying an awning are, the length of time it’ll take to set up.
+So, one of the things you need to think about when buying an awning is the length of time it’ll take to set up.
 For instance, you don’t want to spend ages setting up a complicated awning on your own when a simple side awning with two poles would have done the trick.
-Take a look at the quality of the product (here at A247 Gear we only stock the most reputable brands), you want an awning that’s UV resistant with a +50UV rating.
+Take a look at the quality of the product (here at A247 Gear we only stock the most reputable brands).
+You want an awning that’s UV resistant with a +50UV rating.
 That means it’ll keep the sun and heat off and keep you cool underneath.
 And while most quality awnings are already waterproof, make sure you double-check that the one you’re keen on is actually waterproof.

-And in terms of the weight of material for your awning, you should only be choosing something with a 300gsm weight; this is strong enough to handle our harsh conditions but light enough not to be a pain in the neck when you’re setting it up.
+In terms of the weight of material for your awning, you should only be choosing something with a 300gsm weight; this is strong enough to handle our harsh conditions but light enough not to be a pain in the neck when you’re setting it up.
 And, while we’re talking about quality, check that the poles and fittings are all stainless steel; it means they’ll last ages and won’t rust.
-And make sure the poles on the awning you’re looking at offers twist-lock poles.
-And check the bag on the awning, can the zippers be tucked away and is it easy to get the awning back into the bag when you’re packing up.
+And make sure the poles on the awning you’re looking at are twist-lock.
+And remember to check the bag on the awning — can the zippers be tucked away and is it easy to get the awning back into the bag when you’re packing up?

-An awning is great for increasing the amount of outdoor ‘living’ space your rig offers and are great for impromptu stops where you need a bit of shade before you keep going to your camping spot.
-But, once you’ve decided to stop for the day then you’ll need to choose a tent and there are plenty of different styles but here at A247 Gear we prefer rugged touring style tents, both on-ground and rooftop.
+An awning is one of the best ways to increase the amount of outdoor ‘living’ space your rig offers and is great for impromptu stops where you need a bit of shade before continuing to your camping spot.
+But, once you’ve decided to stop for the day, you’ll need to choose a tent and there are plenty of different styles, but here at A247 Gear, we prefer rugged touring-style tents, both on ground and rooftop.
 And swags too.

-When it comes to choosing a tent, you want to ask yourself a few questions, like how often will you be going camping, how many people does it need to sleep and what’s your budget.
-Here at A247 Gear we’re huge fans of the OzTent RV Series tents and that’s because they’re 100% waterproof, can be set up in about 30-seconds (no joke) and will last you a lifetime if looked after.
-One of the things we like about OzTent RV range is that they all feature an awning or, as we prefer to call them, a verandah and that means you can butt them up against your vehicle’s awning and get plenty of undercover space when you’re camping.
-Probably the only downside to them is they don’t pack down as ‘compactly’ as, say, a dome-style tent, so will need to be stored on the roof of your fourby.
+When it comes to choosing a tent, you want to ask yourself a few questions like how often will you be going camping, how many people does it need to sleep and what’s your budget?
+Here at A247 Gear we’re huge fans of Darche and that’s because they’re 100% waterproof, are easy to set up and will last you a lifetime if looked after.
+One of the things we like about the Darche range is that they all feature an awning or, as we prefer to call them, a veranda and have optional add-on Annexes.

 Here at A247 Gear we’re big fans of the domed type of swag as it gives you more room to move inside the swag.
-And with the ones we sell offering zippered mesh and roll-down flaps for all-weather protection they’re a proper four-season proposition.
-Using a swag in summer means you want one with mesh sides to capture any available breeze and it can be worth considering a stretcher too as this will get you off the ground, improving airflow around the swag and helping keep you cool inside.
+And with the ones we sell offering zippered mesh and roll-down flaps for all-weather protection, they’re a proper all-season proposition — and a great option if you can’t be bothered assembling a tent.
+Using a swag in summer means you’ll want one with mesh sides to capture any available breeze and it can be worth considering a stretcher too as this will get you off the ground, improving airflow around the swag and helps keep you cool inside.

 Don’t Leave Home Without Recovery Gear

 So, what should be in your recovery kit?
-Well, you definitely want a shovel and whether that’s a one-piece long-handle type shovel, or a multi-part long-handle jobbie, or even a short, folding trenching type shovel, it doesn’t matter, just make sure you’ve got one in your fourby.
-And everyone should have a tyre deflator in their rig to make deflating your tyres easy, as well as an air compressor to pump your tyres back after they’ve been deflated.
+Well, you definitely want a shovel and whether that’s a one-piece long-handle type shovel, a multi-part long-handle jobbie or even a short, folding trenching type shovel, it doesn’t matter, just make sure you’ve got one in your 4WD.
+And everyone should have a tyre deflator in their rig to make deflating tyres easy, as well as an air compressor to pump tyres back up after they’ve been deflated.
 And a tyre repair kit is a good idea too.